-The statement of changes in fiduciary net position presents information showing how the Plan's net position held in the trust changed during the years ended December 31, 2022 and 2021.
-It reflects contributions by the Plan Sponsor (St. Tammany Parish Hospital), along with deductions for benefits paid to participants upon retirement or other separation of employment.
+The statement of changes in fiduciary net position presents information showing how the Plan's net position held in the trust changed during the years ended December 31, 2023 and 2022.
+It reflects contributions by the Plan Sponsor.
+St. Tammany Parish Hospital Service District No. 1 d/b/a St. Tammany Health System (the Hospital), along with deductions for benefits paid to participants upon retirement or other separation of employment.

-Investment (loss) income is also presented showing income from the Plan's participant directed investment choices.
+Investment income (loss) is also presented showing income from the Plan's participant directed investment choices.